MichaelKentBurns/MichaelKentBurns.com/wp-content/plugins/creative-mail-by-constant-contact/README.md

 6. Enhance your brand with LogoBuilder

 == Changelog ==
+* 1.6.9 - Update to support PHP 7.3+
+* 1.6.8 - Added support for wordpress 6.5 and woocommerce version 8.7
 * 1.6.7 - Add additional Links to Navigation Dashboard
 * 1.6.6 - Better security fixes
 * 1.6.5 - Abandoned Cart improvements